algogz/questions/q/dop/aws-devop-pro-part2.md

 </p></details><hr>

-### QUESTION 191
+### QUESTION 191 x
 Which one of the following is a restriction of AWS EBS Snapshots?

-- A. Sn a pshot rest or at i on s are rest ricted to the region in which the snapshots are created.
+- A. Snapshot restorations are restricted to the region in which the snapshots are created.
 - B. You cannot share unencrypted snapshots.
-- C. To share as n a pshot with a user in other region the snapshot has to be created in that region first.
+- C. To share a snapshot with a user in other region the snapshot has to be created in that region first.
-- D. You cannot share as n a pshot containing sensitive data such as an AWS Access Key ID or AWS Secret Access Key.
+- D. You cannot share a snapshot containing sensitive data such as an AWS Access Key ID or AWS Secret Access Key.

 <details><summary>Answer:</summary><p> C